-The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about ten to twelve feet at the project site.
+The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about fifteen feet at the project site.

-The estimated PVR value is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 3 to 4 1⁄2 inches was estimated at the existing grade elevations at the test pit locations.
-These PVR values will be realized if the subsoils are subjected to moisture changes from average soil moisture conditions to wet soil moisture conditions.
-TxDOT method of estimating potential vertical movements of the expansive clays is based on empirical correlations utilizing measured plasticity index values and assumed seasonal fluctuations in moisture content.
-Higher or lower PVR values may be estimated using other methods.
-However, the TxDOT method is the most widely used in the project area.
+The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
+Potential vertical movement on the order of 1 to 4 inches was estimated at the existing grade elevation.
+These PVR values will be realized if the subsoils are subjected to moisture changes from the average soil moisture conditions to wet soil moisture conditions.